Answering Common Countertop Selection Questions

-Building a custom home is an exciting proposition for most.
+For most, building a custom home is an exciting proposition.
 However, when it comes to design details, prospective homeowners often find themselves with a plethora of questions surrounding countertop selections.
 Texas Counter Fitters’ co-founder, Andrew Gilbert, recently conducted a fun discussion with the hosts of Welcome Home: The John Houston Homes Podcast.
-In this podcast episode, Andrew fielded John Houston Homes clients’ most asked questions with an easy-to-understand overview, offering an excellent topline education in countertop composition in less than 30 minutes.
+In this podcast episode, Andrew fielded John Houston Homes clients’ most-asked questions with an easy-to-understand overview, offering an excellent topline education in countertop composition in less than 30 minutes.

 Types of Stone